MaximilianHanussek/BOOTABLE/README.md

 in order to get some benchmarks of the underlying hardware and about the scalability of the system.
 In the following is explained how to install BOOTABLE, how to run it and what kind of options you have.
 Information about results are stated in the **Results**  section.

+## News (02.05.19)
+We added the possibility to install BOOTABLE via Ansible.
+- You will find more about how to use it in the **Using Ansible** section under the installation possibilities.
+- This is an inital state and we are working on getting the playbook more flexible regarding file paths and so on.

 ## News (16.04.19)
 We added a generic approach to make it possible to test every tool not already inlcuded in BOOTABLE.
 - You can use all built in plot variants